OmniBrowser GuideBook

 TPM format examples are provided via the Download example button.

-You can use the dataset type in the upper search box to view different datasets.
-The public dataset includes datasets curated by our data curation team.
+You can use the dataset type field in the upper search box to have access to different datasets.
+The public dataset includes datasets curated by our bioinformatics team.
 The uploaded dataset includes datasets uploaded by users.

 Download Dataset function is authorized to certain users.
 Users with permissions can find the two services on the sidebar.
 If you are interested in these functions, please contact us.